HerrGustav/next-hello-world/README.md

 npm run cypress
 ```

-To see the integration tests running in a ui run:
+To see the integration tests running in an ui run:

 ```bash
 npm run cypress:ui